ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Experiments

 \section{Experiments}

 We turn to present the results of our proposed framework.
-We first describe the implementation details of the ProCST model and the creation of the SiT data.
-In addition, we show the results of integrating two robust UDA methods within our framework.
-We also provide a qualitative comparison between the images in the SiT data and the original source data and a quantitative comparison between the results achieved using ProCST SiT data and those achieved using data generated by another state-of-the-art image-to-image translation method.
-Moreover, we present an ablation study that demonstrates the importance of the different parts in the ProCST model.
-Finally, we discuss some of the limitations of ProCST.
-In Section~\ref{sec:appendix} we present additional outputs of ProCST.
+We first show the results of integrating three robust UDA methods within our framework.
+We also provide a qualitative comparison between the images in the SiT data and the original source data and a quantitative comparison between the results achieved using ProCST SiT data and those achieved using data generated by other state-of-the-art image-to-image translation methods.
+Finally, we present an ablation study that demonstrates the importance of the different parts in the ProCST model.
+In the appendix, we present the implementation details of the ProCST model, qualitative comparison between ProCST's translation and other image-to-image translation methods, and additional outputs of ProCST.

+\paragraph{Results} We trained our model on two source datasets, GTA5 and Synthia, that were then translated to obtain the new SiT data (created per dataset).
+The data is used to train three state-of-the-art UDA methods, ProDA \cite{zhang2021prototypical}, DAFormer \cite{hoyer2021daformer} and HRDA \cite{hoyer2022hrda}.

+Table~\ref{table:results_gta_synthia} shows the results compared to other methods and also to HRDA, DAFormer and ProDA when trained with the regular source data.
+Notice that training ProDA using our SiT data resulted in an improvement of 1.1\% mIoU over the original GTA5 dataset, and improvement of 0.6\% mIoU over the original Synthia dataset.
+Training DAFormer using our SiT dataset achieved improvement of 1.1\% mIoU over the original GTA5 dataset, and improvement of 0.9\% mIoU over the original Synthia dataset.
+Training HRDA using our SiT dataset achieved improvement of 1.1\% mIoU over the original GTA5 dataset, and improvement of 0.8\% mIoU over the original Synthia dataset.
+Note that the results of DAFormer and HRDA refer to our runs, on 8 seeds.
+The SiT data generated by ProCST improves the accuracy of three state-of-the-art UDA methods on both GTA5 and Synthia datasets.

+Figure \ref{fig:sit_tis_translations} shows the similarity between images from the SiT data, generated by ProCST, to images from the target data.
+The GTA5 data tries to simulate the view in the yellow and sunny Los Angeles, while the Cityscapes data was shot in the roads of the green and cloudy Germany.
+We can see how the ProCST model catches these differences and translates the yellow-red images of GTA5 onto images with blue-green atmosphere, while the translation in the opposite direction gives the image a red-yellow atmosphere.

+In addition, we can see that ProCST changes appearance and textures.
+The colors and textures of the road turn from rough yellow-grey in GTA5 to smooth gray, as in Cityscapes.
+The sky turns from clear blue to foggy and grey.
+The color of the vegetation turns from green-yellow into deep green.
+These changes appear also in the opposite translation.
+While the style and appearance of the images change, the visual content and details do not.
+This is an important property for UDA tasks, as annotations are available only on the original source dataset.
+Furthermore, we can see similar trends also in the Synthia to Cityscapes translation.